-Completion of the Initial Meeting is the Participant's first day of participation in CTA and commencement of the eight-week program.
+Completion of the Initial Meeting is the Participant's first day of participation in CTA and commencement of the 8 week program.
 At the Initial Meeting, the CTA Provider must ensure that an assessment is completed for each Participant, as detailed in the Career Pathway Assessment section.
 The CTA Provider must also seek the Participant's consent to collect and use their personal information via the Privacy Notification and Consent Form.
 See the Privacy, Consent and Information Sharing section below.
-The Department has provided an Initial Meeting and Career Pathway Assessment Checklist on the Provider Portal to assist CTA Providers in checking that they cover Deed and Guideline requirements.
+The Department has provided an Initial Meeting and Career Pathway Assessment Checklist on the Provider Portal to assist CTA Providers in checking that they cover the Deed and Guideline requirements.

 If, during the Initial Meeting, the CTA Provider believes the Participant is not suitable for the CTA Course or will not benefit from CTA, the CTA Provider must cease the commencement.
-The CTA Provider must update the Participant's placement status in the Department's IT Systems and advise the jobactive Provider that it has not accepted the Participant into the CTA Course.
+The CTA Provider must update the Participant's placement status in the Department's IT Systems and advise the Employment Provider, NEST Provider, or the Department's DSCC if it referred the Participant, that it has not accepted the Participant into the CTA Course.

-If the Participant is unable to attend the Initial Meeting, the Participant is required to notify their jobactive Provider prior to the meeting, and the jobactive Provider will work with the CTA Provider to reschedule this meeting.
+If the Participant is unable to attend the Initial Meeting, the Participant is required to notify their Employment Provider, NEST Provider, or the Department's DSCC where it referred the Participant, prior to the meeting, and the Employment Provider, NEST Provider or the Department's DSCC where relevant, will work with the CTA Provider to reschedule this meeting.
 The CTA Provider will not be eligible for the applicable flat fee for that Participant until the Initial Meeting has been completed and the job seeker has been accepted into the CTA Course in accordance with the requirements outlined in the Deed and this Guideline.

-System Step: The CTA Provider must, on the same Business Day of the Initial Meeting, record the Participant's attendance or non-attendance in the Department's IT Systems using the supervisor mobile device application.
-For further information, see Recording Attendance.

-System Step: Where the CTA Provider deems the job seeker as not suitable for CTA, the CTA Provider must update the placement status from 'Expected to Start' to 'Did Not Start'.
+- System step: The CTA Provider must, on the same Business Day of the Initial Meeting, record the Participant's attendance or non-attendance in the Department's IT Systems using the supervisor mobile device application.
+For further information, see Recording Attendance. - System step: Where the CTA Provider deems the job seeker as not suitable for CTA, the CTA Provider must update the placement status from 'Expected to Start' to 'Did Not Start'.